CURL to RSS

 - Parse the JSON structure using

-jqsyntax to map fields to RSS items. - Preview the generated feed to verify your selectors.
+jqsyntax to map fields to RSS items. - Metadata Define feed details like title and description.

 How to use

-Section titled “How to use”Navigate to Tools > CURL to RSS in the admin dashboard.
+Section titled “How to use”Navigate to Worktable > Curl to RSS in the admin dashboard.

 Step 1: Request Configuration